Cynth3tik/awesome/README.md

 *   [transitive-bullshit/agentic](https://github.com/transitive-bullshit/agentic) - AI agent stdlib that works with any LLM and TypeScript AI SDK.

-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue enables you to create your own AI code assistant inside your IDE.
-Keep your developers in flow with open-source VS Code and JetBrains extensions
+*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is the leading open-source AI code assistant.
+You can connect any models and any context to build custom autocomplete and chat experiences inside VS Code and JetBrains

 *   [superagent-ai/superagent-js](https://github.com/superagent-ai/superagent-js) - Superagent Javascript SDK